-Canada is open to visitors from around the world, with over 20 million having visited in 2017 alone.
+Canada is open to visitors from around the world, with more than 20 million visitors in an average year.
 Visitors to Canada are required to obtain approval from the government of Canada before they travel to the country.
 For many, this means obtaining a Temporary Resident Visa (TRV) before departing to Canada.

 A Temporary Resident Visa is also known as a visitor visa.

 The main determining factor as to whether you require a Temporary Resident Visa before travelling to Canada, is nationality.
-If you are a citizen of a country that Canada has exempted from the Temporary Resident Visa requirement, you must instead obtain an electronic Travel Authorization (eTA) before travelling to Canada by air (if travelling over land, visa-exempt individuals may obtain approval to enter Canada on a temporary basis at the Canadian border).
+If you are a citizen of a country that Canada has exempted from the Temporary Resident Visa requirement (known as a “visa-exempt” country), you must instead obtain an electronic Travel Authorization (eTA) before travelling to Canada by air (if travelling over land, visa-exempt individuals may obtain approval to enter Canada on a temporary basis at the Canadian border).

 Travellers from all other countries must obtain a Temporary Resident Visa.
 Most Temporary Resident Visa applications are approved in a matter of days or weeks, though the approval rate and processing time varies from one visa office to another.
 Typically, visa holders are approved for a multiple-entry visa, allowing them to leave and re-enter Canada without needing to reapply.